BHSamuraii/risccpufpga/stage2/README.md

 cu.v: Control Unit responsible for decoding the instruction and converting it into signals

-instruction_memory.v: This is where the RAM resides (storage of all data)
+data_memory.v: This is where the RAM resides (storage of all data)